 The lunar theory, otherwise known as the lunar effect, is the idea that there’s some correlation between moon cycles and human behavior.
 People often try to write off the speculated effects, but science has proven its powerful presence many times over.

 There are myths and legends surrounding the effects of the full moon on human beings, but what about how the full moon affects our pets?

 “From a scientific point of view the lunar effect on animals is obvious and absolutely uncontroversial,” says biological clock researcher at the Max Plank Institute for Evolutionary Biology, Dr. Tobias Kaiser.

-For those who don’t believe in the full moon’s effects, try visiting an ER, hospital or county jailhouse during that time!
+For those who don’t believe in the full moon’s effects, visit an ER, hospital or county jail during that time!

 (Just hopefully not as a patient or inmate!)

 But what’s worse?
 Well, in a recent study it’s been shown that animal hospitals/wellness clinics see an increases in visits.
 There was a 23% increase in cats and 28% in dogs over the course of the three nights of full moons.

 The moon has a powerful effect on the Earth even when it’s not at its fullest.
 The magnetic pull between the Earth, the Sun and the moon directly affect us each day we are here on Earth.
 As we all know, the Earth is largely made up of water (about 70% to be precise).
 Water is free-moving and the Earth does not have control over it.
 This enables the magnetic pull of the moon to largely influence the large bodies of water and create tides and ocean currents.